 The items required for this build aside from the MiSTer parts listed below are a Windows PC with an SD card reader (for setting up the SD card), a USB keyboard, a Phillips head screwdriver, an HDMI cable, and a USB game controller.
 You will also need either an ethernet cable or a USB wifi dongle to (at least temporarily) hook the MiSTer into your home network in order to complete the software installation with the latest updates.

 To obtain the parts needed for this build, I only needed to place two orders; one with Amazon, and one with MiSTerAddOns, a US-based site that sells MiSTer peripherals (as well as complete setups.)
-Another reliable source of MiSTer parts in the US is zerohimself, while in Europe parts can be obtained from MiSTerFPGA.co.uk.
+In Europe parts can be obtained from MiSTerFPGA.co.uk.

 Clockwise from the top left, the DE-10 Nano is the “motherboard and CPU” of the MiSTer.
 While it is possible to run certain cores with only the DE-10 Nano, what we’re building is a complete MiSTer console that will allow you to play anything currently available.